 - If you are breast-feeding.
 Do not breast-feed while you take this drug.

 This drug may interact with other drugs or health problems.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 - High blood sugar has happened with this drug.
 This includes diabetes that is new or worse.
 Talk with the doctor.

-- Very bad health problems like some organ problems can happen with this drug.
-This includes lung, liver, thyroid gland, pituitary gland, adrenal gland, kidney, and muscle problems.
-A very bad rash may also happen.
+- Severe health problems like some organ problems can happen with this drug.
+This includes lung, liver, thyroid, pituitary, adrenal, pancreas, kidney, and muscle problems.
+Nerve problems or a very bad rash may also happen.
 Sometimes, these problems have been deadly.
 These problems may happen anytime during treatment or after treatment has stopped.
 Talk with the doctor.